-If you intend to apply for financial aid, you should begin the process as early as possible to allow adequate time for processing.
+If you intend to apply for federal or private loan funding, you should begin the process as early as possible to allow adequate time for processing.
 Students should take these initial steps to begin:

-- Visit studentloans.gov and complete the Free Application for Federal Student Aid (FAFSA).
-GW’s school code is 001444.
+Complete the Free Application for Federal Student Aid (FAFSA) using GW school code 001444.

 Please note that international students in online degree programs are not eligible to participate in the U.S. Student Visa process.